“The definition of insanity is doing the same thing over and over and expecting different results.” – Albert Einstein.

 The second half started badly and got worse from there.
 After a decent set of carries from off a scrum, Mike Sherry tried to inject a bit of pace.

 While you can’t fault the endeavour but in his rush to carry the ball into Williams, he left himself isolated from his fellow forwards who were on the floor from the previous ruck.
-Throw in an “east/west” body shape on the floor rather than a “north/south” one and you have got a recipe for a turnover penalty.
+Throw in a poor enough fight on the floor and you have got a recipe for a turnover penalty.
 From the resulting penalty, Cardiff would score their third try.

 In the build-up to the score, on the preceding ruck, Munster managed to slow down Cardiff’s possession to 4/5 seconds from carry to scrumhalf action.
 Two midrange passes later and Cardiff were drifting past Taute on the outside edge.